monokrome/brunch-with-brunch/app/README.md

 Application
 ===========

 Put your application-specific files here, but leave your third party libraries in the vendor directory.
+Within Javascript and CSS, you will reference all of your code using whatever directory structure you layout here.
+However, in your HTML, you must refer to `/stylesheets/app.css` and `/javascripts/app.js` for javascript files.

-You do not need to separate types according to directory as Brunch will concatenate all js/css files automatically by default.
+You may customize this directory structure without changing any other settings as Brunch will concatenate all js/css files and place them into `/stylesheets/app.css` and `/javascripts/app.js` by default.

-However, you can customize the concatenation settings in `config.coffee` and using a directory structure can make more complex builds simpler.
-For example, you could have two end js files `baz.js` and `bar.js` which both use a common base module `foo.js` via `var bar.foo = require('foo.js')` and `baz.foo = require('foo.js')`.
-Instead of a baz and bar having to list each file you can place `foo.js` into  `/scripts/libs/foo.js` and match against all files in the libs directory `/scripts/libs/*`.
+You can customize the concatenation settings in `config.coffee` and using a directory structure can make more complex builds simpler.
+For example, say you want to brunch to produce two files for production use, `baz.js` and `bar.js`.
+If `foo.js` is used ing both `bar.js` `var bar.foo = require('scripts/foo.js')` and `baz.js` `baz.foo = require('scripts/foo.js')`, you could place `foo.js` into  `/scripts/libs/foo.js` and match against all files in the libs directory `/scripts/libs/*` in `config.coffee`'s `joinTo` entries for `bar.js` and `baz.js`.